Friday, October 25, 2024

 I was brought in for the appeal from the summary judgment awarded to the defendants.

 That result may seem absurd the way I've laid out the facts...
-I hope it does... but my guy was not available to explain what happened and, in the vernacular, nobody else saw nothing.
-Everyone on the job hailed from the former Yugoslavia... there was a language barrier... and a pronounced reluctance, quite common among immigrants from former Communist countries, to talk to the police.
+I hope it does... but my guy was not available to explain what happened and, in the vernacular, nobody saw nothing.
+Even if they did have a clear line of sight.
+And they did.
+However, nearly everyone on the job also hailed from the former Yugoslavia... there was a language barrier... and a pronounced reluctance, quite common among immigrants from former Communist countries, to talk to the police.
 And appellate counsel can only work with the record made in the trial court.

 Still...
 I thought I had a case... a good case.